andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 ```

 ##### Function Arguments
-We can pass values to a function using Argument.
+We can pass values to a function using Arguments.

 ```Python
 # Function with Arguments